DragonSenses/visionize/architectural-decision-log.md

 import { unsplashApi } from '@/lib/unsplashAPI';
 ```

+Next what we want to attempt is to a set of images from a collection.
+Will use [photos.getRandom()](https://github.com/unsplash/unsplash-js?tab=readme-ov-file#photosgetrandomarguments-additionalfetchoptions) method from Unsplash.

 - create `images` state variable which is type `Array<Record<string, any>>>`
 - Inside a `useEffect` hook create an arrow function which contains a `fetchImages` async function
 - `fetchImages` opens up a `try..catch` where it uses `unsplashApi` to get 9 random photos from collection 317099.